HOPG Crystals

 HOPG monochromators offer moderate resolution (wide energy window), but high flux.
 It is used for moderate preliminary monochromatization and as broadband filters.
 Mosaic focusing, which occurs when the crystal is placed equidistant between the source and the detector, narrows the energy bandwidth.

 Cylindrical shape of classical (bulk) HOPG monochromator is manufactured, in contrast to Graphite Optics, directly by annealing under pressure on concave/convex dies.
 Due to high anisotropy of thermal expansion coefficients in HOPG, the final radius of the crystal after cooling differs from the radius of the dies.
-As the result, only a limited number of proved radii are commercially available.
-The need for crystals of a wide range of precise shapes led to Graphite Optics based on flexible films.
+As the result, only a limited number of proved radii of bent monochromators are commercially available.
+A wider range of precise shapes is offered by our Graphite Optics (GrO) based on flexible films.

 HOPG monochromators are used not only for X-rays , but also for neutrons.
 HOPG is a very common filter for removing high-order components from a beam of monochromatic neutrons selected by diffraction on other monochromators.
 For this application material with mosaic spread of 1.5-3.0 degree are usually used.